datacleaner/DataCleaner/CONTRIBUTE.md

 Our issue list is avialable on GitHub: [DataCleaner issues](https://github.com/datacleaner/DataCleaner/issues).
 It's non-exhaustive and anyone is invited to post their own wishes and requirements as issues.

-We generally use these communication tools to discuss features:
+We generally use the issue tracker as the main communication tool to discuss features.

- * The issue list itself.
 We want you to comment on it, post new issues etc.
- * The [online DataCleaner discussion forum](https://datacleaner.org/forum).
-Especially if it is more of a question or a use case issue rather than a bug or technical feature description.

 ### Build the code